lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-`default` cases are not used (unless it's an imported, non `NS_CLOSED_ENUM`, Objective-C enumeration) because they may lead to erroneous states if new cases are added.
+Don't use `default` cases (unless it's an imported, non `NS_CLOSED_ENUM`, Objective-C enumeration) because they may lead to erroneous states if new cases are added.

 <h4 id="literals">Literals</h4>

 **Arrays**

-Array literals shall not contain spaces after the left square bracket and before the right one.
-The included items shall be listed one below another, aligned at the same level of indentation.
-The first element shall be on the line right next after the declaration.
-The closing bracket shall go on the next line after the last item.
+Don't add space after the left square bracket and before the right one of array literals.
+List the included items one below another, aligned at the same level of indentation.
+Put the first element on the line right next after the declaration.
+Put the closing bracket on the next line after the last item.
 However, if items are short and their sequence can be read easily (e.g., integer literals) it's acceptable to have them all on the one line.

 **Do**: